vmsaif/connect4-with-minimax-algorithm-in-java/README.md

 The AI will also use alpha-beta pruning to reduce the number of nodes that need to be evaluated.
 Alpha-beta pruning will reduce the number of nodes that are bad moves by either the AI or the user.
 This will make the AI more efficient and faster.

+## About This Repository

+This repository uses CI/CD to automatically build and release the program for Windows, macOS, and Linux.
+The program is packaged as a JAR file.
+The JAR file is then packaged into an EXE file for Windows, a DMG file for macOS, and a DEB file for Linux.
+The program is built using GitHub Actions and is released using GitHub Releases.
+The program is built for the following platforms:

+- Windows (64-bit)
+- macOS (64-bit)
+- Linux (64-bit)
+- JAR File

+You can find them here in the [Releases](https://github.com/vmsaif/connect4-with-minimax-algorithm-in-java/releases) section.

 ## Running the Program

 - Make sure you have JRE installed on your computer.
 You can download JRE [here](https://adoptium.net/) or [here](https://www.oracle.com/java/technologies/javase-jre8-downloads.html).